If you are seeking treatment for alcohol or drug use and are a resident of Glastonbury, Connecticut, there are a few options available to you.

 2. Rushford At Glastonbury

-Rushford at Glastonbury provides outpatient services with flexible scheduling to adults and adolescents struggling with substance abuse and co-occurring disorders.
+Rushford at Glastonbury provides addiction treatment to adults and adolescents who are living with substance abuse and co-occurring disorders.

 - medication-assisted treatment (MAT)